-SAT Subject Tests are neither required nor recommended, and these scores won’t be considered in our admission process.
+The College Board no longer offers SAT Subject Tests.
+These test results are neither required nor recommended, and prior scores won’t be considered in our admission process.

 Standardized Testing Information

-Recognizing that standardized testing opportunities may not currently be available to all potential applicants, Carnegie Mellon University is extending our test-optional policy through Fall 2022, removing the SAT/ACT standardized testing requirement for all first-year applicants.
+Carnegie Mellon University is extending our test-optional policy through Fall 2024, removing the SAT/ACT standardized testing requirement for all first-year applicants.

 We'll continue to review and evaluate our process to make a determination regarding future standardized testing requirements for admission to Carnegie Mellon.

 Carnegie Mellon is committed to a holistic approach to admission.
 No single grade, factor, score or activity guarantees or disqualifies any candidate’s admission to Carnegie Mellon.
 We treat every applicant as an individual, taking great care to make our admission decisions fairly, thoroughly and in context.
 We’re interested in students who can succeed at Carnegie Mellon while taking full advantage of all the university offers.